Beijing Subway: 2001–2008: planning for the Olympics

-In the summer of 2008, in anticipation of the Summer Olympic Games, three new lines—Line 10 (Phase 1), Line 8 (Phase 1) and the Capital Airport Express—opened on July 19.
+As part of the urban re-development for the 2008 Olympics, the subway system was significantly expanded.In the summer of 2008, in anticipation of the Summer Olympic Games, three new lines—Line 10 (Phase 1), Line 8 (Phase 1) and the Capital Airport Express—opened on July 19.
 The use of paper tickets, hand checked by clerks for 38 years, was discontinued and replaced by electronic tickets that are scanned by automatic fare collection machines upon entry and exit of the subway.
 Stations are outfitted with touch screen vending machines that sell single-ride tickets and multiple-ride Yikatong fare cards.
-The subway operated throughout the night from Aug.
-8-9, 2008 to accommodate the Opening Ceremonies of the Olympic Games, and is extending evening operations of all lines by one to three hours (to 1-2 a.m.) through the duration of the Games.
+The subway operated throughout the night from August 8–9, 2008 to accommodate the Opening Ceremonies of the Olympic Games, and is extending evening operations of all lines by one to three hours (to 1-2 a.m.) through the duration of the Games.
 The subway set a daily ridership record of 4.92 million on August 22, 2008, the day of the Games' closing ceremony.
 In 2008, total ridership rose by 75% to 1.2 billion.

-2008–present: rapid expansion
+2008–2015: rapid expansion

 After the Chinese government announced a ¥4 trillion economic stimulus package in November 2008, the Beijing urban planning commission further expedited subway building plans, especially for elevated lines to suburban districts that are cheaper to build.
 In December 2008, the commission moved completion dates of the Yizhuang and Daxing Lines to 2010 from 2012, finalized the route of the Fangshan Line, and unveiled the Changping and Xijiao Lines.

 Line 4 started operation on September 28, 2009, bringing subway service to much of western Beijing.
 It is managed by the MTR Corporation through a joint venture with the city.
 In 2009, the subway delivered 1.457 billion rides, 19.24% of mass transit trips in Beijing.